emoryhubbard/data-structures-tutorial/3-topic.md

 ## Congratulations!

-You've finished my tutorial on Stacks, Sets, and Tress in Python!
+You've finished my tutorial on Stacks, Sets, and Trees in Python!